Ultraviolet (UV) Radiation and Vitamin D: Balancing Risks and Benefits

 Ultraviolet (UV) radiation is an invisible form of electromagnetic radiation with a wavelength shorter than visible light, but longer than X-rays.
 Unlike other forms of radiation, UV radiation can penetrate and damage living cells.
 This radiation has two main categories: UVA, which penetrates deeper and is mostly responsible for photoaging, wrinkles, and leathery texture; and UVB, which is what causes sunburns, skin cancers, and cataracts.
 Both types of UV radiation are important for Vitamin D production, however, so it’s important to balance the risks and benefits.

-See also The Science Behind Dermal Fillers and How They Work
+See also The Science Behind Collagen Supplements: How Do They Work?

 Vitamin D and the Benefits of UV Exposure